The Best Foods For Your 40s And Beyond

 Like all diets, whether meant for long-term use or more targeted for weight loss or weight maintenance, it’s important to find a balance that is sustainable for you, your tastes, and lifestyle.
 Depriving yourself is never going to be a sustainable tactic in either context, though a small bit of sacrifice or change is worth it to extend both the quantity and quality of your life, especially as you get older.

 When it comes to some of the best foods for your 40s and beyond, numerous healthy options can make a meaningful difference in reducing the risk of developing certain illnesses and diseases.
-Some foods can help offset any existing damage or risk factors you may have to varying degrees.
+Some foods can help offset any existing damage or risk factors you may have to vary degrees.
 Several of these foods work based on the anti-oxidant properties they contain, or by a specific action focused on an individual system or group of systems in the body (e.g., lowering blood pressure, thus reducing the risk of various cardiac problems).